PennyLaneAI/pennylane/doc/development/adding_templates.rst

    Make sure you consider the following:

-   * To be consistent with other quantum operations (which are classes), the function name (i.e., ``MyNewTemplate``) is written in camel case.
-Choose the name carefully.
-Good names tell the user what a template is good for, or what architecture it implements.
+   * *Choose the name carefully.* Good names tell the user what a template is good for, or what architecture it implements.
+To be consistent with other quantum operations (which are classes), the function name (i.e., ``MyNewTemplate``) is written in camel case.

    * A template is "registered" by using the :mod:`template <pennylane.template>` decorator ``@template``.
      This allows us to record the queue of operations of a template, which is very useful for testing: